-- 1 The number of deaths in the first year of life per 1,000 live births. - 2 The national benchmark for infant mortality represents the level of mortality that should be attainable for all infants in every state.
-The benchmark used here 3.2 deaths per - 1,000 live births, seen in New Jersey and Washington state-is the lowest statistically-reliable rate among babies born to the most-educated mothers in any state. - \ Rate based on fewer than 20 infant deaths and considered statistically unreliable. - † Defined as any other or unknown racial or ethnic group, including any group representing fewer than 3 percent of all infants born in the state during 2000-2002.
+1 The number of deaths in the first year of life per 1,000 live births.

+2 The national benchmark for infant mortality represents the level of mortality that should be attainable for all infants in every state.
+The benchmark used here-3.2 deaths per

+1,000 live births, seen in New Jersey and Washington state-is the lowest statistically-reliable rate among babies born to the most-educated mothers in any state.

+† Defined as any other or unknown racial or ethnic group, including any group representing fewer than 3 percent of all infants born in the state during 2000-2002.

-SOUTH CAROLINA: Gaps in Children's General Health Status
+LOUISIANA: Gaps in Children's General Health Status

-Within South Carolina, children's general health status varies by family income and education and by racial or ethnic group.
-Children in the leastadvantaged groups typically experience the worst health, but even children in middle-class families appear to be less healthy than those with greater advantages.
+Within Louisiana, children's general health status varies by family income and education and by racial or ethnic group.
+Children in the least-advantaged groups typically experience the worst health, but even children in middle-class families are less healthy than those with greater advantages.

-- Children in poor families are approximately 3.5 times as likely and children in near-poor families are approximately 2.5 times as likely to be in less than optimal health as children in higher-income families. - Children in households without a high-school graduate are nearly four times as likely to be in less than optimal health as children living with an adult who has completed some college. - Hispanic children are approximately 3.5 times as likely and non-Hispanic black children are nearly twice as likely to be in less than optimal health as non-Hispanic white children.
+- Children in poor families are 4.5 times as likely and children in middle-income families are nearly twice as likely to be in less than optimal health as children in higher-income families. - Children in households without a high-school graduate are approximately twice as likely to be in less than optimal health as children living with someone who has completed some college. - Non-Hispanic black children are twice as likely to be in less than optimal health as non-Hispanic white children.

-Comparing South Carolina's experience against the national benchmark reveals unrealized health potential among South Carolina children in every income, education and racial or ethnic group.
+Comparing Louisiana's experience against the national benchmark reveals unrealized health potential among Louisiana children in every income, education and racial or ethnic group.